tytydraco/yessleep/out/The_Last_Entry_of_the_Damned.md

 I decided to go into the clearing when I was drunk thinking that the thing ended with my mom and dad since they both.
 Of course that was a mistake as a damned I would not be safe from that thing.
 It will get me as it got my mom, dad, and Blacke's dad.

 Walking into the clearing gave me a euphoric feeling.
 It is as if I found a new beginning in my life.
 I was wrong.
 The thing was everywhere in a moment.
 It shifted the metallic almost liquid of its body and moved towards me. bending itself wrapping around itself shifting its body into a human like shape until it formed into someone I once knew.
 It was my mom looking at me.
 I stopped and stared at her.
 It moved forward grabbing me with such force I fell into her chest as she hugged me.
-“My Jackie, “ the thing that looked like my mother said in such a sweet tone I almost accepted her, almost surrendering myself to it.
+“My Jackie, “ the thing that looked like my mother.
+It said in such a sweet tone I almost accepted her, almost surrendering myself to it.

-I quickly stopped and stared at it until I looked closely at its eyes.
+I quickly stopped and stared at it, looking closely at its eyes.
 The metallic teeth pulsing; contorting until they slowly started to push at her eye until it finally stabbed through her sky blue eyes.
 I fell to the ground as the thing started to unmold itself of the shape of my mom screaming in my mom's choked voice it screamed: “ Take my Jackie.!
 Take Them, Please don't take me!”.
-As the thing was screaming at me I pushed at it as it continued to scream at me until.
-It hailed me up now in its metallic shape, it pulled me towards it until my lips touched a solid surface, it warped around me crawling over my mouth.
+As the thing was screaming at me, I pushed at it as it continued to scream at me until.
+It hailed me up now in its metallic shape.
+It pulled me towards it until my lips touched a solid surface, it warped around me crawling over my mouth.
 I felt my mind scramble as I felt it take my flaw.

 It threw me back onto the ground.
 It grabbed my neck and started squeezing.
 My nails tried to find purchase on the thing but my hands from squeezing my neck.
 My vision slowly started to fade to black until I was fully unconscious.